moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/_index.md

    * For [Consulting Blocks](#for-consulting-blocks-and-dedicated-engineer-projects) please see below, to ensure you have the right amount of material to begin
 1. Once assigned by the PS Ops team, the PM follows the Kantata steps outlined below, to ensure access to Kantata
 1. The PM then reviews the Scheduling intake and begins to work through the [Sales to Delivery Transition](https://gitlab.com/gitlab-com/customer-success/professional-services-group/ww-consulting/ps-plan/-/blob/master/.gitlab/issue_templates/sales-to-delivery-transition.md?ref_type=heads) issue, also tied to the Customer Epic
 1. You will notice a step within the transition issue calling out the initial configuration of the Customer Collaboration Project within Gitlab.
-Follow the below steps to initially setup your Project Plan and you refer to the [PSDM (Professional Services Delivery Methodology)](../processes/_index.md) "Iteration 0" for neccessary delivery collateral to begin the project
+Follow the [initial steps to configure your project within Gitlab](https://handbook.gitlab.com/handbook/customer-success/professional-services-engineering/processes/professional-services-delivery-methodology/cp/) and refer to the [PSDM (Professional Services Delivery Methodology)](../processes/_index.md) "Iteration 0" for neccessary delivery collateral to begin the project

-#### Customer Project Space Guidelines

-1. We use Gitlab as our primary Project Management tool for Service Deivery with our Customers.
-We use CP (Customer Project) automation configured by the PS Practice team to convert the SOW activities into trackable issues within Gitlab
-   * A list of our Projects can be found here: [Gitlab Professional Services Group](https://gitlab.com/gitlab-com/customer-success/professional-services-group/professional-services-delivery/gitlab-professional-services) if staffed internally or [Gitlab Partner Collaboration Group](https://gitlab.com/gitlab-com/customer-success/professional-services-group/professional-services-delivery/gitlab-partner-collaboration) if staffed fully or partially with partners
-   * please follow [this README](https://gitlab.com/gitlab-com/customer-success/professional-services-group/professional-services-delivery/cpr_gitops/-/blob/main/README.md?ref_type=heads) to get your project setup within Gitlab while we continue to make this step more automated or send a message to the #ps-practice slack channel, requesting a CP project to be created
-1. For adehring to best practices, reference the "Professional Services Delivery Methodology" below and be sure to reference the [Delivery Kits](https://gitlab.com/gitlab-org/professional-services-automation/delivery-kits) for guidance around managing our porfolio, by Service Offering

 #### For Consulting Blocks and Dedicated Engineer Projects